mhaffner/personal-website-hugo/content/post/arch-linux.md

 lines long for each package.
 Multi-line solutions were common for me as I often need bleeding edge packages, and most default package versions were not up to date enough.
 This process could be automated in a script, but the keys and repositories can change.
-I've never had to add a repository manually with Arch since software in the community repositories (installed with `yaourt`) have everything I need that the official repositories lack.
+I've never had to add a repository manually with Manjaro since software in the community repositories (installed with `yaourt`) have everything I need that the official repositories lack.
 Beyond this, removing packages seems to be much easier with `pacman` through

     pacman -R package

+Reddit user _ThisTimeIllSucceed_ actually suggests using

+    pacman -Rns package

+which removes any dependencies not used by another package and any config files for the package.
 On the other hand, `apt` uses a combination of `purge` and `remove`.
 I'm not really sure which comes first or why, and I'm not really sure what these commands fundamentally do.
 I've so often received errors with `apt-get update` after removing packages that I'm left wondering if I've ever used these commands correctly.

-Certainly the argument in favor of Ubuntu (and against Arch Linux) is that packages are more stable.
-This is probably true on a package-to-package basis, but I've had much more difficulty keeping the OS stable _as a whole_ with Ubuntu than with Arch Linux.
-A large part of this has to do with distribution upgrades, which have been a pain for me on Ubuntu but **don't exist** in Arch Linux, which operates on a rolling release.
+Certainly the argument in favor of Ubuntu (and against Arch Linux-like derivatives) is that packages are more stable.
+This is probably true on a package-to-package basis, but I've had much more difficulty keeping the OS stable _as a whole_ with Ubuntu than with Manjaro.
+A large part of this has to do with distribution upgrades, which have been a pain for me on Ubuntu but **don't exist** in Manjaro, which operates on a rolling release.
 Using the command `pacman -Syu` upgrades all on packages on the system, meaning that you have the most up-to-date version of the OS once you upgrade packages.

-This feature in Arch Linux (or the lack thereof in Ubuntu) was the ultimate tipping point for me.
+This feature in Manjaro (or the lack thereof in Ubuntu) was the ultimate tipping point for me.
 A few months ago my graphics card died, so I bought a new one, an AMD RX 470.
 I could not _for the life of me_ get it working in Ubuntu 14.
 After doing some research (after I bought the card, of course), I discovered that AMD cards don't always work well with GNU/Linux.
 After trying a plethora of options, I decided that upgrading from 14 to 16 might be my best shot.
 Aside from not solving my graphics card issue, this upgrade resulted in a whole host of packages not working correctly<sup>2</sup>.
-At this point I decided to try Arch Linux, which has a reputation of working with a wide range of (and often newest) hardware.
+At this point I decided to try various Arch Linux derivatives, which have a reputation of working with a wide range of (and often newest) hardware.

-To be precise, I'm using Manjaro, which is an Arch Linux derivative.
-There are plenty of other Arch Linux spin-offs including Antergos, Apricity, and ArchBang.
+There are plenty of other Arch Linux derivatives including Antergos, Apricity, and ArchBang.
 Pure Arch Linux is a bit too stripped down for my liking; Manjaro seems like a good balance between a simple, highly configurable system and one that allows you to hit the ground running.

 Over time, I've come to the conclusion that no GNU/Linux distribution is perfect.
 I still have issues with Manjaro from time to time (explained at the